teamclairvoyant/airflow-scheduler-failover-controller/README.md

     * Location of the logs can be determined by the 'logging_dir' configuration entry in the airflow.cfg

     * Note: Logs are set by default to rotate at midnight and only keep 7 days worth of backups.
-This can be overridden in the configuration files.
+This can be overridden in the configuration file.

 9. View the metadata to ensure things are being set correctly